Ultra-processed food: Regulation and policy

-Given the health and environmental impacts of ultra-processed foods, there have been calls for better regulation and policy surrounding these products.
+Given the claimed health and environmental impacts of ultra-processed foods, there have been calls for better regulation and policy surrounding these products.
 These measures face significant challenges, including industry opposition and the global nature of food supply chains.
 Future policy efforts may require a combination of regulation, education, and incentives to promote healthier, more sustainable food choices.

 Four Latin American countries—Brazil, Uruguay, Peru, and Ecuador—have so far published national official dietary guidelines that recommend avoiding ultra-processed foods.
 Chile requires warning labels on some ultra-processed foods and taxes sugar-sweetened beverages.
 A report on obesity published by the World Bank in 2020 mentions ultra-processed foods as a potential contributor.

 In 2022, the Scientific Advisory Committee on Nutrition (SACN) reviewed scientific literature to consider whether the British government should adopt a position on ultra-processed food and recommended further research, scheduling a review on its position for June 2024.

 Criticism

+Some authors have criticized the concept of "ultra-processed foods" as poorly defined, and the Nova classification system as too focused on the type rather than the amount of food consumed.
+Other authors, mostly in the field of nutrition, have been critical of the lack of attributed mechanisms for the health effects, focusing on how the current research evidence does not provide specific explanations for how ultra-processed food affects body systems.

 Following the publication of the Nova classification, some researchers questioned whether food processing should itself be considered a factor in nutrient intake, especially in a prominent 2017 criticism written by researchers, one of whom was funded by Nestlé and the Kerry Group.
 UPFs are imprecisely defined and it is unclear how any adverse effects on health may come about.

 In 2022, Carlos Monteiro and Arne Astrup argued for and against the Nova classification in a series of three articles written in the style of an Oxford debate.
 Monteiro's 'yes' argument states that the effects of ultra-processed food are demonstrated by representative dietary surveys and long-term cohort studies; that consuming ultra-processed food is associated with negative health outcomes; and that the associations are supported by discussions of specific mechanisms.
 Astrup's 'no' argument states that the Nova definition of ultra-processed foods is ambiguous and inherently leads to misclassification of foods; that evidence is lacking for effects that are not already accounted for by known factors such as nutrient composition; that existing evidence is limited to observational studies rather than being supported by randomized controlled trials; and that some ultra-processing techniques are valuable in achieving the transition to sustainable food production.
 The two researchers nonetheless agreed that food processing significantly affects diet quality and health outcomes; that most types of food processing are harmless or beneficial, with a minority being harmful; that some characteristics of food processing are useful for food classification systems; and that further study is required to understand the effect of food processing on human health.